ilnprj/Localizator/README.md

 - **LocalizeJSON.cs**
   - Parser that takes localization keys from an json file.
 This parser works on [SimpleJSON](https://github.com/Bunny83/SimpleJSON).
 - **SwitchTypeParser**
-  - Developer may be set type Parsing in this script. ***Also this script must be set on another scene or must be activated before first call GetLocalizeText script***.
+  - Developer may be set type Parsing in this script.
+  - The script can be located in the same scene as the Localizator calls.
+So in the scene before, for example "Loading" scene.

 #### Type of Localization files: